Research.

 Do macroeconomic expectations influence consumer decisions?
 For example, do individuals purchase more durable goods when anticipating higher inflation, or more tradable goods when expecting a currency devaluation?
 We provide evidence from a field experiment involving around 3,000 credit card customers.

 Galashin, M.; Kanz, M. and Perez-Truglia, R. (2020).
 Macroeconomic Expectations and Credit Card Spending.
-Review of Financial Studies, Accepted.
+Review of Financial Studies, forthcoming.

 pdf bib